leslyclopez11/hmpl-lang.github.io/README.md

 ## Installation

-hmpl-js can be installed in several ways, which are described in this article.
+hmpl can be installed in several ways, which are described in this article.
 This tool is a simple javascript file that is connected in the usual way through a `script`, or using the `import` construct in an environment that supports this (webpack build, parcel build etc.).
 The first and easiest way is to install using a CDN.

 ### Package Manager